dopefishh/praatalign/README.md

 	Name of the tier where the alignment on word level is stored.
 * **lan**, default: tze

 	Language to use for the forced alignment.
-Currently this is Spanish and Tzeltal.
+Currently this is Spanish, Tzeltal and Dutch.
 Custom added languages will also appear in the dropdown menu when properly added.
 * **dic**, default: False

 	Flag for selecting a custom dictionary.
 If this is not set, the aligner will rely completely on the phonetizer.
 If this is set, then a prompt follows to select the dictionary.
+* **dictionary**, default:

+	Option to set the dictionary by path, this is usefull when scripting the aligner because then you skip the dialog.
 * **rul**, default: False

 	Flag for using a ruleset file.
 If this is not set, the aligner will not use a ruleset.
 If this is set, then a prompt follows to select the ruleset file.
+* **ruleset**, default:

+	Option to set the ruleset file by path, this is usefull when scripting the aligner because then you skip the dialog.
+* **pau**, default: False

+	Flag for removing the prompt before aligning the entire tier, this is usefull when scripting the aligner because then you skip the dialog.
 * **pdf**, default: False

 	Flag to export to pdf.
 If this is not set, the aligner will not create pdf files for the graphs it follows.
 If this is set, there will be a temp.pdf located in this plugin folder after the alignment.
-* **pau**, default: False

-	Flag for removing the prompt before aligning the entire tier, this can be usefull if you want to use the aligner in batch.
 * **tmp**, default: /tmp/

 	Temporary file directory.
 This is the directory where the aligner stores